 It was essential to rapidly implement some form of scour protection to prevent particle detachment from a heavy downpour and to capture the inevitable run-off which would transport debris from the burnt surface down the moorside and into the reservoir where the contamination would put additional pressure on water processing facilities and pose a reduction in the quality of drinking water.

 Rainwater impact on the silty fine grain surface could mobilise and erode very quickly forming rivulets of silt laden slurry which would flow directly into the reservoir.
 The solution had to be readily available, easy and quick to install, be eco-friendly and require little or no attention once vegetation has re-established.
 A silt trap at the base of the slope was required as a final safety measure.

-Drawing on experience working with Cranfield University to control “run-off” in the SSSI Wye Valley and the previous supply of some 74,000sqm of ABG’s Erosamat Type 1 Jute erosion control mats for the Moors for the Future project ABG proposed this same Erosamat Type 1 as a bio-degradable Erosion Control Mat comprising wholly of jute fibres to cover and protect the burnt surface from rain bombardment and degrading in 1 -2 years to allow the natural re growth to take over.
+Drawing on experience working with Cranfield University to control “run-off” in the SSSI Wye Valley and the previous supply of some 74,000sqm of ABG’s Erosamat Type 1 Jute erosion control mats for the Moors for the Future project, ABG proposed this same Erosamat Type 1 as a bio-degradable Erosion Control Mat.
+The mat is made entirely from jute fibres to cover and protect the burnt surface from rain bombardment, and degrades in 1 -2 years to allow natural re-growth to take over.
 A surface layer of the slower degrading (4-5 years) Erosamat Type 2 coir erosion control mats were proposed in combination with a vertical non-woven geotextile silt fence as a final silt trap and barrier at the foot of the hill just above the reservoir.

 Erosamat Type 2 Biodegradable Coir Mesh structure